kevincabanilla/ai-chatbot/README.md

 1. Create a feature branch.
 2. Make the smallest focused change that solves the problem.
 3. Run `npm run lint` and `npm run build` before opening a pull request.
-4. Include a clear description and screenshots for user-facing changes.
+4. Include a clear description and screenshots for UI changes.

 ## License